Looking for support for your finance function? Book a time with an expert.

 These ownership rules also affect succession planning and exit strategies.

-S Corp shareholders face significant constraints when trying to sell to strategic buyers or private equity firms, particularly if those buyers include foreign entities or corporate investors.
+Shareholders of S Corps must deal with numerous constraints if they want to sell to strategic buyers or private equity, especially if these buyers include foreign companies or corporations.

-Understanding how ownership interests work becomes particularly important when these restrictions might limit your future options or business value.
+Understanding ownership interests is especially important when these rules might limit your future course of action or reduce the value of your business.

 Tax Treatment Deep Dive: How Each Entity Handles the IRS